Obvious Independence of Clones: Abstract

 \section{Abstract}

-The Independence of Clones (IoC) criterion for social choice functions (voting rules) measures a function's robustness to strategic nomination.
-However, prior literature has established empirically that individuals cannot always recognize whether or not a mechanism is strategy-proof and may still submit costly, distortionary misreports even in strategy-proof settings.
-The intersection of these issues motivates the search for mechanisms which are \textit{Obviously Independent of Clones (OIoC)}: where strategic nomination or strategic exiting of clones obviously have no effect on the outcome of the election.
-We examine three IoC ranked-choice voting mechanisms and the pre-existing proofs that they are independent of clones: Single Transferable Vote (STV), Ranked Pairs, and the Schulze method.
-We construct a formal definition of a voting system being Obviously Independent of Clones based on a reduction to a \textit{clocked election} by considering a \textit{bounded agent}.
-Finally, we show that STV and Ranked Pairs are OIoC, whereas we prove an impossibility result for the Schulze method showing that this voting system is \textit{not} OIoC.
+The Independence of Clones (IoC) criterion measures a voting rule's robustness to strategic nomination.
+Prior literature has established empirically that individuals may still submit costly, distortionary misreports even in strategy-proof (SP) settings, due to failure to recognize the SP property.
+The intersection of these issues motivates the search for mechanisms that are \textit{Obviously Independent of Clones (OIoC)}: where strategic nomination/exiting of clones obviously has no effect on the outcome.
+We construct a formal and intuitive definition of a voting rule being OIoC and examine five IoC rules to identify whether they satisfy OIoC.